Does Home Insurance Cover a Leaking Shower?

 No long forms · No spam · No fees

-Homeowner’s insurance is intended to cover unexpected damages and losses, and leaking showers or other plumbing issues don’t always merit this coverage, despite being common household disasters.
+Homeowners insurance is intended to cover unexpected damages and losses.
+Leaking showers and other plumbing issues don’t always merit this coverage, despite being common household disasters.

 Under most circumstances, if a leaking shower is caused by a sudden burst in pipes or other disaster with a quick onset, you can claim it on your home insurance.
-If, however, the leaky shower is a result of a gradual issue in your plumbing, you are likely to pay for the repairs out of your pocket.
+If, however, the leaky shower is a result of a gradual issue in your plumbing, you’ll probably pay for the repairs out of your pocket.

 Be aware that there are often limits to how much the property coverage clause will cover, especially for items like jewelry.
 Read all of the fine print before becoming too celebratory over the replacement of your bathroom’s sound system that you enjoy while singing in the shower.

 If the aftermath from your leaking shower or other bathroom leaks displaces you from your home, additional living expenses coverage will reimburse you for hotel stays, eating out, and other travel expenses.